The infusion process

 • Be physically active each day, if your doctor approves.
 This may help improve your appetite, strength, and weight

-• Participate in activities during the time of day when you have more energy
+• Participate in activities during the times of day when you have more energy

 • Do the most important tasks first